cbalu/TES/README.md

 ### Exiting the application
 You can exit the application using two ways.
 You can always use the `<ESC>` key anytime to bring up the exit confirmation message and also choose the **Exit this program** option under menu.
 Once you confirm the exit the script will stop execution, this is the proper way to end the application **DONOT USE CTRL+C COMBINATION TO END THE APPLICATION**
 Sample Screenshots: [menu](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/14-exit_option.png) - [exit-confirmation](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/15-exit_confirmation.png) - [goodbye](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/16-final_goodbye.png)

+## Revision Log

+* 0.1 - Pre-alpha release with equal split options and ability to compute individual share

+## License

+You are free to use the code for both personal and commercial purpose as the license it accompains is GPL v3.
+For further details please refer the [link](http://www.gnu.org/copyleft/gpl.html)